What Is Diminished Value in Georgia?

 What if You Are Injured by a Negligent Driver?

-If you are injured by a negligent driver in Georgia, take your case at once to an experienced Atlanta personal injury attorney.
+If you are injured by a negligent driver in Georgia, take your case at once to an experienced personal injury attorney.
 Because your health and your future are so much more important than any car or truck, you will need to let an attorney handle a personal injury claim.

 Injured victims of negligence in this state are entitled to full compensation for their medical expenses, lost wages, personal pain and suffering, and all related losses and damages – as well as property damages and diminished value.